New York University—the largest private research university in the United States—is an urban university with a network of campuses worldwide.

 Student Life: The Kimmel Center for University Life houses dining facilities, student lounges, and the Skirball Center for the Performing Arts.

-Athletics: Twenty-one intercollegiate teams compete in NCAA Division III and the University Athletic Association.
+Athletics: Two facilities contain pools; a diving tank; saunas; courts for basketball, squash, and tennis; weight rooms; dance and yoga studios; and a track.
+Twenty-one intercollegiate teams compete in NCAA Division III and the University Athletic Association.

 Early Decision I: November 1